jorgenhw/visual_analytics_exam_project/README.md

 By making our code open-source and sharing our methodology, we hope to inspire further exploration and innovation in the field of cultural data science and visual analytics.
 We believe that the fusion of data-driven approaches and artistic creativity can yield captivating results and unlock new possibilities in various domains.

 In conclusion, this project represents a successful integration of cultural data science, visual analytics, and artistic expression.
-We invite users to delve into the code, experiment with different playlists, and unleash their creativity in the world of cultural data science.
+We invite users to delve into the code, experiment with different playlists, and unleash their creativity.